igromanru/Sakura-Dungeon-Cheat-Guide/README.md

 Some Stats like VP or AP are dynamic and will be reseted to max value.
 Attributes are more static and will be only modified by items you use.
 #### Generally
 Each ally got an [object](https://en.wikipedia.org/wiki/Object_\(computer_science\)), you can modify anything about him through his object.
 Normally this objects got the same name as the character, but there are exceptions.
-See the *full actors list* below for more informations.
+See the *[actors list](#actors-list)* for more informations.

 There are two main characters, **Yomi**(the player) and your first companion **Ceri**.
 Yomi is coincident the player himself, so you can access her/players object through `player` or `fox`.